Getting Started With Haskell Programming Language

 [1 of 1] Compiling Main ( myhaskell.hs, myhaskell.o ) Linking ostechnix.hs ...

 Finally, run it as shown below:

 $ ./test.hs Welcome To OSTechNix!

-We just have covered the basics.
-There is much more!
+We just covered the basics.
+There is much more to learn!
 If you’re interested to learn more, refer the following resources to learn Haskell from basics to advanced level.

 - Haskell Tutorials